Paranormal: Psychology

 A psychological study involving 174 members of the Society for Psychical Research completed a delusional ideation questionnaire and a deductive reasoning task.
 As predicted, the study showed that "individuals who reported a strong belief in the paranormal made more errors and displayed more delusional ideation than skeptical individuals".
 There was also a reasoning bias which was limited to people who reported a belief in, rather than experience of, paranormal phenomena.
 The results suggested that reasoning abnormalities may have a causal role in the formation of paranormal belief.

 Research has shown that people reporting contact with aliens have higher levels of absorption, dissociativity, fantasy proneness and tendency to hallucinate.

 Findings have shown in specific cases that paranormal belief acts as a psychodynamic coping function and serves as a mechanism for coping with stress.
 Survivors from childhood sexual abuse, violent and unsettled home environments have reported to have higher levels of paranormal belief.
 A study of a random sample of 502 adults revealed paranormal experiences were common in the population which were linked to a history of childhood trauma and dissociative symptoms.
 Research has also suggested that people who perceive themselves as having little control over their lives may develop paranormal beliefs to help provide an enhanced sense of control.
+The similarities between paranormal events and descriptions of trauma have also been noted.

 Gender differences in surveys on paranormal belief have reported women scoring higher than men overall and men having greater belief in UFOs and extraterrestrials.
 Surveys have also investigated the relationship between ethnicity and paranormal belief.
 In a sample of American university students (Tobacyk et al. 1988) it was found that people of African descent have a higher level of belief in superstitions and witchcraft while belief in extraterrestrial life forms was stronger among people of European descent.
 Otis and Kuo (1984) surveyed Singapore university students and found Chinese, Indian and Malay students to differ in their paranormal beliefs, with the Chinese students showing greater skepticism.

-According to American surveys analysed by (Bader et al. 2011) African Americans have the highest belief in the paranormal and while the findings are not uniform the "general trend is for whites to show lesser belief in most paranormal subjects".
+According to American surveys analysed by Bader et al. (2011) African Americans have the highest belief in the paranormal and while the findings are not uniform the "general trend is for whites to show lesser belief in most paranormal subjects".

 Polls show that about fifty percent of the United States population believe in the paranormal.
 Robert L. Park says a lot of people believe in it because they "want it to be so".

 A 2013 study that utilized a biological motion perception task discovered a "relation between illusory pattern perception and supernatural and paranormal beliefs and suggest that paranormal beliefs are strongly related to agency detection biases".

 A 2014 study discovered that schizophrenic patients have more belief in psi than healthy adults.